 Traveling to Vietnam and wondering what traditional souvenirs you’ll find for sale during your trip?
-We’ve traveled (and shopped) extensively around Vietnam and have a pretty good idea of the best Vietnamese souvenirs to buy for your friends and family back home, and where you should buy them.
+We have lived in Vietnam for a year and shopped extensively in stores and markets across Vietnam.
+We now have a pretty good idea of the best Vietnamese souvenirs to buy for friends and family back home and where in Vietnam to buy them.

 Bargaining in Vietnam

 You can get the best prices on most of the souvenirs listed below if you buy them in markets around Vietnam.
 Market vendors in Vietnam rarely list prices on their products.
 So you’ll have to ask the owner of the stall for the price of every single thing you consider purchasing.